Azure/iot-hub-device-update/src/extensions/component_enumerators/examples/contoso_component_enumerator/demo/README.md

 A **Multi Component Update** is a Bundle Update intended for a device with a registered `Component Enumerator Extension`.

-> If the target device doesn't have a registered component enumerator, the Device Update Agent will assume that every step is intended to be installed onto the host device and will not pass any 'Component Context' to a Content Handler when processing steps.
+> If the target device doesn't have a registered component enumerator, the Device Update Agent will assume that every step is intended to be installed onto the host device and will not pass any 'Component Context' to the Step Handler when processing steps.
 >
 > See [Steps Handler](../../../../../extensions/update_manifest_handlers/steps_handler/) for more information.